Bonny.Axn (bonny v1.5.0)

 Options

 • omit_owner_ref - when true, adding the owner reference is omitted.
-Default: false
+Default: false.
+Note: This is automatically set to true for cluster-scoped resources.

 • group - Integer (posittive or negative).
 Controls the order in which descendants are applied to the cluster.
 Default: 0

 The following code registers a namespace and a pod as descendants.
 The namespace is assigned to group -1 as it needs to exist when the pod is created within it.
-With omit_owner_ref: true, we indicate that no owner reference is created for the namespace.
+The namespace is cluster-scoped so owner references are automatically omitted.

 ns = %{